arnauorriols/multitaskOS/feature-journal.md

 3. I can pause or finish a task when stopping
 4. When pausing, you are actually yielding execution of the current task
 5. When I yield, the OS tells me the next task I should work on
+6. I can schedule new tasks to be put to the tasks queue at any time